jtkovacs/jtkovacs.github.io/REFS/project-management.md

 - 80 hour rule: smallest element must not exceed 80 hours of work
 - Smallest element must be small enough to occur within the standard reporting period

-Once the hierarchy is established, it's the terminal elements that are budgeted and scheduled.
+Once the hierarchy is established, terminal elements are budgeted and scheduled.

 ## Budgeting